vdtdg/dev-toolbox/README.md

 ### Next features to be developed ordered by priority

+- Rework all components to give them a homogeneous design.
+Also make sure they all run well on mobile.
+- When mobile view is on, the footer shouldn't stay at the bottom
 - Develop new tools:
   - JSON prettier / reducer (Something like https://plantuml.com/json ?)
   - SQL auto-Formatter: drop unindented SQL query, get it formatted properly